Nornec/open-midinous/README.md

+## Please note, if you are looking for the .NET version of this program, go to https://midinous.com .
+I am no longer maintaining this repository, as my efforts have fully shifted to the .NET version.
+Thank you for your interest!

 # Open Midinous: Grid-based Generative MIDI Software, written in Ruby

 Open Midinous combines generative features with a grid-based GUI to offer a supplemental and unique compositional experience